GASFIB (Project leader)

 This project aims to develop cost effective techniques to characterize fiberbank sediments in field and to evaluate capping as an in-situ remediation techniques for fiberbanks.
 The capping efficiency will be tested in laboratory by performing column experiments.
 (Vinnova, main applicant: Ian Snowball, Uppsala University)

-In this research project I work with analysis of chlorinated organic contaminants in heavily polluted cellulose rich fiber sediments (so called fiberbanks) along the northern Baltic coast of Sweden.
+In this research project I work with analysis of chlorinated organic contaminants in heavily polluted cellulose rich fiber sediments (so called fiberbanks) in Sweden.
 The chemical analysis is performed using gas chromatography coupled to mass spectrometry (GC-MS/MS).
 The aim of the project is to survey the levels of contamination in fiberbanks and assess the risk of dispersal of contaminant laden to the surrounding aquatic environment.
 Furthermore does the project aim to provide recommendations to administrative authorities regarding potential actions for remediation.
 (Formas/TUFFO, main applicant: Ian Snowball, Uppsala University)

 OXPHOS (PhD project)